 Growing peppers isn't difficult.
 They crave sun and heat.
 Plan to plant your pepper patch in a spot that receives six to eight hours of sun daily.
 Soil should provide a nutrient-rich base that drains well.
 To create that ideal growing environment, fill containers with Miracle-Gro® Potting Mix.
 For in-ground planting beds, mix 3 inches of Miracle-Gro® Garden Soil for Vegetables and Herbs into the top 6 to 8 inches of soil.
-In raised beds, blend equal parts of garden soil and potting mix, or use Nature's Care Organic Raised Bed Soil.
+In raised beds, blend equal parts of garden soil and potting mix, or make it easy by using Miracle-Gro® Raised Bed Soil.

 Peppers are a warm-season crop that should go into the garden when soil and air have warmed, with nights steadily above 55 °F. Don't set plants out too early in spring.
 Wait until one to two weeks past your region's average last frost date.

-Start with young plants you pick up at a garden center, or consider growing peppers from seed.
+Start with strong, vigorous young plants from Bonnie Plants to give you a significant head-start down the road to harvest time.
+Or, if you prefer, you can grow peppers from seed.
 This requires sowing seeds indoors about eight to 10 weeks before your region's average last frost date.
 Sow three pepper seeds per pot, in Miracle-Gro® Seed Starting Potting Mix.
 Peppers have a notorious reputation for slow germination, taking anywhere from 14 to 21 days.
 Hot peppers usually take the longest, needing up to 3 weeks to germinate.
 After the first set of true leaves appear, thin seedlings to the strongest one.
 If necessary, transplant seedlings into larger containers until they're ready to go into the garden.
-In the garden, space plants 18 to 24 inches apart (depending on variety), or one plant per 18-inch (or larger) pot.
+Whether you start with young plants or your own seedlings, in the garden, space plants 18 to 24 inches apart (depending on variety), or one plant per 18-inch (or larger) pot.
 Water thoroughly after planting.

 As peppers form, branches can break under the weight, especially during summer storms.
 Support each plant with a stake or small tomato cage at planting time.